 - Avoid overloading the machine.

-- Wash coloured linens at 30°C and white lines up to 60°C.
+- Wash coloured linens at 30°C and white linens up to 60°C.

 - When washing coloured linens, check that your detergent does not have whitening agents or bleach.

-- Pure soap or mild, biodegradable or natural gentle detergents are best, especially in soft water and unless linens are heavily soiled, we suggest using only half of the recommended amount of detergent.
+- Pure soap or mild, biodegradable or natural detergents are best, especially in soft water.
+When linens are not heavily soiled, we suggest using only half of the recommended amount of detergent.

-- Avoid using fabric softener, those this can be done if washing in hard water.
+- Avoid using fabric softener, though this can be done if washing in hard water.
 Fabric softeners apply an artificial coat on the line and prevent the fibres from breathing.

 - Never use chlorine bleaches as these will damage the fibre.

-- If possible, line dry, it is best for linen and the environment.
+- If possible, line dry, it is best for the linen and the environment.